 World Hello Day

-World Hello Day is a holiday that is celebrated by over 180 countries all over the world and has the purpose of not only making people aware of the need for better communication to sow the seeds of peace but to bridge the cultural barriers between the people of all nationalities.
-It has been celebrated on November 21rd every year since 1973 and is celebrated by millions of people worldwide.
+World Hello Day is a holiday celebrated by over 180 countries worldwide and aims not only to raise awareness of the need for better communication to sow the seeds of peace but also to bridge cultural barriers among people of all nationalities.
+It has been celebrated on November 21st every year since 1973 and is celebrated by millions of people worldwide.

 History